wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/StateDefinition.md

 case loading
 ```

-The `saving` state _does_ have some associated data, but no actions.
-Instead of creating a custom model for it, we can just use the currently loaded `UserData`.
-The `EditingModel`'s `saveDisplayName()` action can manage the flow of the `saving` state.
+The saving state _does_ have some associated data, but no actions.
+Instead of creating a custom model for it, we can use the currently loaded user data.
+The `EditingModel`'s `saveDisplayName()` action can manage the flow of the saving state.

 ```swift
 case saving(UserData)